-- Instagram pods don’t result in meaningful engagement.
+- Instagram pods don’t result in real engagement.

 Members of Instagram pods have an arrangement, and it’s not entirely based on authenticity.
-Some members will like and comment on content that they don’t care about for the sole purpose of receiving engagement back.
-This results in inauthentic engagement, and it won’t provide any value to brands looking to reach and influence potential consumers.
+Some members will like and comment on content that they don’t care about for the sole purpose of receiving likes and comments back.
+This results in an inauthentic engagement rate.
+This won’t provide any value to brands looking to reach and influence potential consumers.

-Influencers would also be tricking brands into believing their profiles are more active than they actually are, and brands who base influencer compensation on engagement would not get a good return on investment (ROI).
+Influencers would also be tricking brands into believing their profiles get more likes and comments from their followers than they actually do.
+Therefore, brands who base influencer compensation on engagement (from likes and comments) would not get a good return on investment (ROI).

-- It won’t be easy to track and improve engagement.
+- It won’t be easy to track and improve engagement rates.

 When users join Instagram pods, it’ll be difficult for them to tell whether the engagement on their posts are from members of pods or from users who genuinely like and relate to their posts.
 Because of this, users won’t be able to analyze their posts to see what type of content their followers are resonating with, which will prevent them from growing their engagement organically.

 - Instagram and Facebook don’t approve of Instagram pods.